Nokta Impact Review: A Comprehensive Look at Its Features

 1. Search Modes:

-• The detector comes with multiple search modes, such as All Metal, Discrimination, and Notch Discrimination.
+• The Nokta Impact comes with multiple search modes, such as All Metal, Discrimination, and Notch Discrimination.
 These modes provide users with options for different types of metal detecting activities.

 1. Target ID and Vibration: